jaidetree/nbb-ring/readme.md

 That's a reasonable question tbh, ultimately it comes down to 2 ideas:

 1. I'm curious what a batteries included cljs web framework could look like.
-   - There's sitefox, but that's more of a thin wrapper around express and the JS way of modeling this problemspace.
+   - There's sitefox, but that's more of a wrapper around express and the JS way of modeling this problemspace.
    - I've really liked the ring middleware approach and the simplicity of taking request hash-map and returning a respone hash-map.
    - In modern JS we're seeing sort of a turn towards that with libraries like